llmora/llmora.github.io/_posts/2020-01-06-AngularAzureADAuthenticationAndAuthorization.md

 ---
 layout: post
-title: "Azure authentication and authorisation in Angular applications"
+title: "Azure AD authentication and authorisation in Angular applications"
 categories: [dev, security]
 image: angular.jpg
 ---

-**TBC Code, Fiddle**
+There is plenty of documentation on integrating javascript applications with Microsoft cloud authentication, however there is little information on how to define which users are allowed to log-in, managing them and assigning the roles your application uses to them using Azure AD.
+Read on to learn how to do an end-to-end integration of Angular, Azure AD and user+role management.

 I recently had the need to add cloud-based Microsoft authentication to an angular+rails application which uses role-based access control, including integrating authorization of users who are assigned roles directly in AzureAD.
 This removes the need for the application from having to manage users locally (urgh) and separates the management of the application from the management of its users (yey!).